Found this wonderful presentation by Andres Arnalds about Landcare and community engagement in Iceland which can be downloaded here.

 Rediscovering The Country from SheOaks Films on Vimeo.

-The film can be downloaded from here.
+The film can be downloaded from here and a brochure here.

 Photo of Indonesian study tour team from Sahabat Lahan Indonesia (SLI) from left: Sutar, Suwardi, Silvi, Siti and Uyung with Philippines hosts Frandel and Evy from Landcare Foundation of the Philippines (LFPI).